Bachelor of Music: Music Theory

 - Use music-theoretical knowledge in academic and public communication about music.

-- Use music-theoretical knowledge and ideas to create self-driven research and analytical works.
+- Use music-theoretical knowledge and ideas to create self-driven original research and analytical works.

 Section 170.011.1 of the Missouri Revised Statutes, 2015, states that all candidates for a degree issued by a college or university in the state of Missouri must have “satisfactorily passed an examination on the provisions and principles of the Constitution of the United States and of the state of Missouri, and in American history and American institutions.”